1928 Fairfield murders: Perpetrator

-Leung Ying (梁穎 (梁颖, Liáng Yǐng, loeng4 wing6)) was born in Canton, China, and immigrated to California, United States, with his parents in the 1900s when he was a child.
+Leung Ying was born in Canton, China, and immigrated to California, United States, with his parents around 1914 when he was a child.
 His father was a prosperous farmer in Stockton for twenty years, with both of Leung's parents returning to Canton a few years earlier.
-Reports directly after the killings described contradictory ages for Leung, typically as 32 years old, and once as 35, but the majority of articles after his arrest give his age as 29.
+Reports directly after the killings described contradictory ages for Leung, typically as 32 years old, but the majority of articles after his arrest give his age as 29.
 Leung did not know his own birthdate and estimated he was 29 or 30.
+He was registered in Oakland Chinatown at the time of the murders, though he had reportedly been living in Solano County since at least 1927, possibly as early as 1924 or 1925, having previously worked for the Marshall and Parker ranches in Vacaville.
+His last known address was at a shack near the Hatch ranch.
+The night before the murders, Leung was seen walking around Vacaville, apparently talking to himself.

-Leung, who also went by the names Wong Gay and Lim Onn, previously lived in San Jose.
-While in San Jose, he was a member of the city's Hop Sing Tong branch, until he was expelled due to his excessive use of narcotics.
-In 1924, he had been arrested by San Francisco police as a gunman and narcotics peddler.
-Among other Chinese laborers, Leung was already known as a self-admitted murderer, having boasted about killing three people during a tong war.
+Leung, who also went by the names Wong Gay, Lim Onn, and Frank Chan, previously lived in San Jose, where he was employed at a packing plant.
+While in San Jose, he was a member of the city's Hop Sing Tong branch, until he was expelled due to his excessive use of narcotics, being a user of morphine and cocaine.
+According to Leung, he was arrested two times earlier in 1922 or 1923 for "put-up jobs" in Stockton related to his tong, though without being convicted.
+In 1924, he was arrested by San Francisco police as a gunman and narcotics peddler.
+Among other Chinese laborers, Leung was already known as a self-admitted murderer, having boasted about fatally shooting three people during a tong war, as signified by three notches on a gun he owned.
 In addition to his narcotic sales, Leung was also reported to trade in alcohol, which was outlawed at the time, and to procure white prostitutes for numerous ranches.
-He lived in Oakland Chinatown at the time of the murders.
+In reports after the shooting, Leung was variously described as a member of the Hop Sing Tong or the Bing Kong Tong.